cloudmesh-community/fa18-523-57/paper/paper.md

 	 translating the input data into a format which can be easily transferred across different platforms [@fa18-523-57-Serialization].
 This capability in TensorFlow is better than PyTorch that it even is capable of saving the graphs can be saved as well.
-These graphs can easily be loading into different languages like C++ and Java.
+These graphs can easily be loaded into different languages like C++ and Java.
 This enables the deployments to not depend on Python alone [@fa18-523-57-PyTorch-tensorflow].
 3. Deployment is an activity which makes a code available to be used on a system where the code is placed.
-Since the code developed in TensorFlow can be easily saved in a format which can be used in different languages, TensorFlow code can be easily deployed even in mobile applications [@fa18-523-57-PyTorch-tensorflow].
+Since the code developed in TensorFlow can be easily saved in a format which can be used in different languages, its code can be easily deployed even in mobile applications [@fa18-523-57-PyTorch-tensorflow].